ControlBaseRacingLeague/CBRL/rules.md

    a) A report for a 'League Race' must be submitted with evidence and reasoning why you believe this is an incident
    b) Stewards may expect images to be supplied in sufficient quality.
 All images/recordings should be as close to source quality as possible.
    c) Incidents must be submitted within 48 hours of their occurrence.
+   d) Incidents must follow the format of:
+   Name of driver or drivers at fault:
+   Video Attachment:
+   Broken ruling/Infringement:
+   Reasons for the ticket:
+   If the format is not followed, the ticket will be dismissed.
    d) If the requirements are met, stewards will review and handle the report.

-### Article 2.4 Defend incident
+### Article 2.4 Defending incidents
 1. If there has been an accident that you think someone is claiming was your fault, but you don't think it is, you should record your side in defense too.
 The more corners the stewards have, the higher the chance for a correct outcome
 2. If images are requested by the stewards from a driver, the driver is obliged to provide them.
 An exception applies if these images are not available.
 3. If requested images cannot be provided, the driver will be asked to share their PoV.
 4. A driver must meet the question posed in this article within 48 hours.

-### Article 2.5 Return to track
+### Article 2.5 Returning to track
-1. Reset to track is in all cases prohibited and will result in 25 second time penalty.
+1. Reset to track is in most cases prohibited and will result in 25 second time penalty.
+ a) The only acceptable case of resetting to track is if the car is beached on a kerb or in gravel.
 2. If you leave the track (all 4 wheels off track) or spin on track, it is your responsibility for a safe return to racing.
 If facing the opposite direction wait, apply the brakes to stop the car rolling, and look for a gap in traffic to spin the car around.
 If in a dangerous position on track, try to move to a safer position at the earliest opportunity that is safe for other drivers.
 3. If returning to the track, also wait for a gap in the traffic or an opportunity to join the track from the racing line at a sensible speed.
 4. If you are a driver on track coming across a driver attempting to rejoin at a comparable speed, try to